svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 Since there can be multiple channels between the same two parties, it is important for the payee to check the qualities of the correct channel.
 If there is any chance of confusion, the payer should clarify the Channel ID (`channel_id`) of the channel to use.

-## 3. The payer creates one or more signed _claims_ for the SGY in the channel.
+## 3. The payer creates one or more signed _claims_ for the RCP in the channel.

 The amounts of these claims depends on the specific goods or services the payer wants to pay for.

 Each claim must be for a cumulative amount.
-In other words, to buy two items at 10 SGY each, the first claim should have an amount of 10 SGY and the second claim should have an amount of 20 SGY.
-The claim can never be more than the total amount of SGY allocated to the channel.
-(A [PaymentChannelFund][] transaction can increase the total amount of SGY allocated to the channel.)
+In other words, to buy two items at 10 RCP each, the first claim should have an amount of 10 RCP and the second claim should have an amount of 20 RCP.
+The claim can never be more than the total amount of RCP allocated to the channel.
+(A [PaymentChannelFund][] transaction can increase the total amount of RCP allocated to the channel.)

 You can create claims with the [channel_authorize method][].
-The following example authorizes 1 SGY from the channel:
+The following example authorizes 1 RCP from the channel:

 Request: